Alexandre-Frantz/leo_simulator-ros2/README.md

 * leo_gz_bringup - Launch files for starting simulation and adding Leo Rover inside a simulated world.
 * leo_gz_plugins - Gazebo plugins for simulated Leo Rover
 * leo_gz_worlds - Custom simulation worlds

+**DISCLAIMER** This project has been taken and modified for academic purposes from this link: https://github.com/LeoRover/leo_simulator-ros2

 ### Building the simulation